What is a Lady Bird Deed in Florida?

 But what if you change your mind?
 A lady bird deed is revocable.
 In other words, the property owner can decide to deed the property back to himself, which effectively cancels out the lady bird deed.

-The difference between a quitclaim deed and a lady bird deed in Florida is that a lady bird deed allows the current property owner to retain an enhanced life estate in the property during his life, while a quit claim deed typically transfers all title to the property to grantee, or the person receiving the property.
+The difference between a lady bird deed and a quitclaim deed in Florida is that a lady bird deed allows the current property owner to retain an enhanced life estate in the property during his life, while a quit claim deed typically transfers all title to the property to grantee, or the person receiving the property.
 However, one way to think about a lady bird deed is that it functions as a quit claim deed that becomes effective after death under Florida law.